rendomnet/electron-vibrancy-windows/README.md

 ## Running

-Since this is a native addon, you will need your platforms build tools.
+Since this is a native addon, you will need platforms build tools.
 Like Visual Studio, etc. Also Python for `node-gyp`.

-## Things to note
+## Important
 - `BrowserWindow` must be transparent. (`transparent:true`)
 - If you get `A dynamic link library (DLL) initialization routine failed.` error, it means that the module isn't compiled against Electron or compiled against the wrong version.

-Although it works, I dont recommend using this module on a machine below Windows 10.
+Although it might works, it is not recommended using this module on a machine older than Windows 10.

 ## How to use